CodeModeYT/EURO-CustomGoalAnthem/readme.md

 ## It's over.
 Germany is out.

 There is a version in planning, that will allow the user to chose the match and team and even the goal anthem!
-It will require the user to run the server script locally though.
+It will require the user to run the (originally) server-side Python script locally though.
 Stay tuned.

 ## Usage
 Just open the website on <!--https://www.codemodeyt.github.io/EURO-CustomGoalAnthem--> https://euro-cga.netlify.app/